paggida/ze-code-Challenge/README.md

 ![ZeDelivery](assets/logo.png)

-<p align="center">The project is a geolocation API that aims to find the closest business partner to deliver the drink to the customer.</p>
+<p align="center">The project is a geolocation API that aims to find the nearest business partner to deliver the drink to the customer.</p>

 ## 💻 Technologies used
 - NodeJs in API (https://nodejs.org/en/).